Syntax Trees

 String-like constructs always come within a container node, not as a single token.
 These are useful for tooling which works with the tokens of the source text.
 Also separating the delimiters from the text they delimit removes a whole class of tokenization errors and lets the parser deal with them.

-• char literals are wrapped in the K"char" kind, containing the character literal string along with their delimiters (#121)
+K"char"kind, containing the character literal string along with their delimiters (#121) - backticks use the

 Improvements for AST inconsistencies